rsksmart/rskj/rskj-core/README.md

 #### Configure the RSK-compatible Gradle local installation

+Using a local Gradle installation will be necessary to be able to run `./gradlew` commands while avoiding the `Error: Could not find or load main class org.gradle.wrapper.GradleWrapperMain` error.

+##### Linux and macOS

 Run `sh configure.sh` in the project's root directory.

-Now you'll be able to run `./gradlew` commands (while avoiding the `Error: Could not find or load main class org.gradle.wrapper.GradleWrapperMain` error).
+##### Windows

+Run `./configure.sh` in the project's root directory, using Windows 10's git bash.
+You could also run `bash configure.sh` under WSL.

 #### Compile, test and package